UWCNuclear/Geant4Scintillator/README.md

 # Geant4 tips

--- Geant4 assumes dimensions are in cm if the units are not specified.
+- Geant4 assumes dimensions are in cm if the units are not specified.
 To be safe, always specify units using "star"m, "star"cm, "star"mm, etc.

+- To edit a line, first make a copy of the line and comment out the original line.